Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation

 \section{Framework Definition and Setup}

-This section describes the variance-gated ensemble framework for uncertainty-aware ensemble modeling, defining normalization and analytical properties.
+This section describes the variance-gated ensemble framework for epistemic-aware ensemble modeling, defining normalization and analytical properties.
 We first formalize variance-gated normalization, where member probabilities are modulated by a signal-to-noise gate, and analyze its sensitivity to sample mean confidence, predictive spread, and per-class learnable parameter $\mathbf{k}$.
-We then provide a geometric-based interpretations, followed by a variance-gated uncertainty decomposition for total uncertainty into aleatoric and epistemic components, and introduce the variance-gated margin uncertainty score to capture class separability. \autoref{fig:vge-overview} provides a high-level overview of the VGE framework, illustrating how ensemble predictions flow through variance-gated normalization to produce epistemic-aware distributions and uncertainty scores.
+We then provide a geometric-based interpretation, followed by a variance-gated uncertainty decomposition for total uncertainty into aleatoric and epistemic components, and introduce the variance-gated margin uncertainty score to capture class separability. \autoref{fig:vge-overview} provides a high-level overview of the VGE framework, illustrating how ensemble predictions flow through variance-gated normalization to produce epistemic-aware distributions and uncertainty scores.

 See~\autoref{tab:symbols} in the supporting information for a listing of symbols and abbreviations used throughout the variance-gated ensemble framework.

 \paragraph{Notation convention.} Throughout this paper, boldface lowercase letters denote $C$-dimensional vectors (\textit{e.g.}, $\mathbf{p}_m$, $\mathbf{\bar{p}}$, $\mathbf{s}$, $\boldsymbol{\Gamma}$) and all operations on such vectors, including squaring, division, exponentiation, multiplication, and inequalities are applied element-wise unless explicitly stated otherwise.

 \paragraph{Problem setup.} Consider a $C$-class classification task in which an input $\mathbf{x}$ is mapped to a label $y \in \{1, \dots, C\}$.
 An ensemble of $M$ models with parameters $\{\mathbf{w}_m\}_{m=1}^{M}$ is available, each producing a predictive categorical distribution over classes.
 The goal is per-sample uncertainty estimation.
 Given a new input $\mathbf{x}$, quantify both the predictive confidence of the ensemble and the degree of inter-member disagreement, decomposing predictive uncertainty into aleatoric and epistemic components.